entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 Deleted.

-724. Otic canal runs along mesial margin of marginal plate: (0) absent; (1) present.
+721. Otic canal runs along mesial margin of marginal plate: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 316.

-> Check it.
-Is it duplicate with Character 182?

-725. Maxillary and dentary tooth-bearing bones: (0) absent; (1) present.
+722. Maxillary and dentary tooth-bearing bones: (0) absent; (1) present.

 > Davis *et al*.
 (2012), Character 45; King *et al*.
 (2016), Character 333; Castiello (2018), Character 325; Brazeau *et al*.
 (2023), Character 338.

-726. Marginal denticle band on coronoids: (0) broad band, at least posteriorly; (1) narrow band with 2-4 denticle rows
+723. Marginal denticle band on coronoids: (0) broad band, at least posteriorly; (1) narrow band with 2-4 denticle rows

 > Zhu *et al*.
 (2013), Character 203; King *et al*.
 (2016), Character 348; Castiello (2018), Character 340; Brazeau *et al*.
 (2023), Character 353.

-727. Submandibulars: (0) absent; (1) present.
+724. Submandibulars: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 392.

->
-> Castiello (2018):"This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."
+> Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."
-> Check it.
-Is it duplicate with Character 224 not Character 280?

-728. Paired fin spines: (0) absent; (1) present.
+725. Paired fin spines: (0) absent; (1) present.

 > Davis *et al*.
 (2012), Character 128; King *et al*.
 (2016), Character 429; Castiello (2018), Character 418; Brazeau *et al*.
 (2023), Character 434 多余.

-This character is duplicate with Characters 672 and 673.
-So, it need to be removed.
+> This character is duplicate with Characters 672 and 673.
+So, it needs to be removed.

-729. Scales: (0) macromeric; (1) micromeric.
+726. Scales: (0) macromeric; (1) micromeric.

 > King *et al*.
 (2016), Character 496; Castiello (2018), Character 485; Brazeau *et al*.
 (2023), Character 501.

+> Deleted.

-730. Scales with well developed pores on ganoine surface: (0) absent; (1) present.
+727. Scales with well developed pores on ganoine surface: (0) absent; (1) present.

->King *et al*.
+> King *et al*.
 (2016), Character 497; Brazeau *et al*.
 (2023), Character 502

-Castiello (2018):"The absence of pores is usually considered as a feature of ganoine, so that this character might simply being related with the presence of cosmine.
+> Castiello (2018): "The absence of pores is usually considered as a feature of ganoine, so that this character might simply being related with the presence of cosmine.
 However, the terms "cosmine" and "ganoine" probably indicate a compound of different tissue and need to be used carefully (see Lu et al. 2016)."